sakilmurad/edafternew/docs/seller-profile/seller-panel/oem-panel.md

 import TabItem from '@theme/TabItem';

 # OEM Panel on GeM
-This module is allow sellers to create new brand or OEM request and manage resellers in existing OEM categories.
+This module is allowing sellers to create new brand or OEM request and manage resellers in existing OEM categories.

 <Tabs>
 <TabItem value="New Brand or OEM Requests" label="New Brand or OEM Requests">